NAME#

 SECTION: [hardware-ids]#

-For the octagon, the program will also accept a number of sections that carry an ID string describing the related hardware, e.g. [OCT:GONIO:PHI] or [OCT:GONIO:X].
+For the goniometer, the program will accept a number of sections that carry an ID string describing the related hardware, e.g. [OCT:GONIO:PHI] or [OCT:GONIO:X].
 Each section will contain hardware specific configuration values that should not be changed.
 A typical section would look like this:

 [OCT:GONIO:PHI]